demisto/content/Packs/EDL/Integrations/EDL/README.md

 ***Important Notes:***
 - EDL is designed to spawn on two processes: NGNIX and Python.
 NGNIX is the process that listens on the configured port, while the Python process listens on the configured port + 1.
 This means that if an integration was configured for port 9009, the NGNIX process will listen on port 9009 and Python on port 9010.
 When running without --network=host, the Python port is not exposed to the machine.
-- When constantly using different queries for the same EDL instance, it is recommended to use different instances of the EDL, and set each one with a default query for better performance.
+- When constantly using different queries for the same EDL instance through the *q* inline argument, it is recommended instead to use different instances of the EDL (one for each query), and set each one with a default query for better performance.
+- When using the *q* inline argument, the number of exported indicators is limited to 100,000 due to performance reasons.
+To export more than 100,000 indicators, create a new instance of the integration with the desired Indicator Query and List Size.

 ## Troubleshooting